Daily Spurgeon

 October 7

-Our heavenly Father sends us frequent troubles to test our faith.
-And if our faith is worth anything, it will stand the test.
-Fake gold fears the fire, but real gold does not.
-The counterfeit gem dreads the diamond's scratch, but the true jewel welcomes every test.
+Our heavenly Father sends us troubles to test our faith.
+If our faith is genuine, it will endure.
+Gilt fears fire, but gold doesn’t.
+A fake jewel dreads the diamond, but a true one fears no test.
+Faith that only trusts God when life is smooth is weak.

 Closing Prayer